Campaign of the Month: January 2015

 Drawing from the ancient power of their draconic creators, dweomered dragonscale items are a mystery to much of the world.
 Rumors abound that these magical items give dragons some measure of control over their carriers, or possibly worse.
 Despite these rumored risks, many heroes and champions find the power of these items to be well worth the risk.
 All that is known is that dragons give these powerful items as gifts to allies or as symbols of peace, though the wary point out that these gifts seem to be given suspiciously freely.
 Dweomered dragonscale items otherwise function like regular magical items with the following exceptions:

-- Dweomered dragonscale weapons, armors, and shields may be directly enchanted and benefit from the bearer’s enhancements and enchantments, but other dweomered dragonscale magical items do not appear to be able to be further enchanted.
+- Dweomered dragonscale weapons, armors, and shields may benefit from the bearer’s enhancements and enchantments, but dweomered dragonscale magical items cannot be further enchanted.

 - The dweomered dragonscale abilities of an item cannot be transferred to another item.